isshzh/Itec-application/README.md

 # Itec-application
 Itec-application repository for Itec club in AUES university

-It's developed in java and the spring boot framework
+It's developed in java and spring boot framework

-Database on postgre sql
+Database on postgreSQL